 The normalized volume associated to a price level is the percentage of elastic volumes offered at a price equal or inferior to this price level.
-For instance, in the Y-4 auction calibration curve, more than 85% of elastic volumes were offered below 417 €/MWh.
+For instance, in the Y-4 auction calibration curve reproduced in Figure 12, more than 85% of elastic volumes were offered below 431 €/MWh.
 These volumes were either proposed on the offer side (production) or on the demand side (no longer demanded for consumption).